StefanoBelli/serverless-data-pipeline/README.md

 NOTE: limiting the HTTP request issuing rate by using --every-ms is **strongly** reccomended to avoid account deactivation (lots of lambdas running at the same time)

+### AWS console: see results

+After running the injector, access your own AWS web console and see results of executing the step function called "CriticalDataPipeline" and relative DynamoDB tables "validationStatus", "transformationStatus", "storeStatus" and the final one (to be queried by an hypothetical data processing client/consumer) which is "nycYellowTaxis"

 ### Optional: enabling authentication

 When deploying, you may want to use the deploy program with -a option to enable authentication and requiring auth key